NeuroTechX/learn.neurotechedu.com/README.md

 ####Please remember that all contributions are to be done as new page.

-###Editing directly on Github
+##Editing directly on Github

-Head to
+Head to:
 ```
 /pages
     /template.md
 ```

-1. Rename the file to your liking
+1. Rename the file to your liking, but make sure it ends in .md and that no other file in the folder has the name you wish to use.
 2. Change the file’s title, teaser and permalink.
 Make sure to keep the same formatting.
 3. The page starts below the masthead markdown code, we have included examples of the code there.
 You can see what it looks like once rendered by jekyll by going to http://learn.neurotechedu.com/template/
 4. DO NOT modify any HTML, simply add your markdown code inside
 5. If you want to include images, add them to 'http://learn.neurotechedu.com/images/'
 6. Once done push a commit that will be reviewed by one of our websmaster.
-Once approvd
+Once approved

-### Contributin with local Jekyll build
+## Contributing with local Jekyll build

-This option gives you more felxibility and input in the contributin process, but requires a bit of programming knowledge or the willingness to learn :)
+This option gives you more flexibility and input in the contribution process, but requires a bit of programming knowledge or the willingness to learn :)
-You'll have to install Jekyll.
+You'll have to install Jekyll to start